aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

-The listeners property can be left blank dded later with the `mesh.addListeners()` method.
+The listeners property can be left blank and added later with the `mesh.addListeners()` method.
 The `healthcheck` property is optional but if specifying a listener, the `portMappings` must contain at least one property.

 ## Adding a Route